Estimated reading time: 6 minutes

 - Carrot Tahini Soup – Add 2 tablespoons of tahini paste

-The great thing about this carrot soup recipe is that you can add flavours to it so you’re not always having the same soup.
+The great thing about this carrot soup recipe is that you can add flavors, so you do not always have the same soup.

-I like making soups such as this because then my family thinks they are getting an entirely different soup each time.
+I like making such soups because my family thinks they are getting an entirely different soup each time.

 How To Make Carrot Soup With Parsnip, Ginger and Lime